New & Used Subaru Impreza: In Depth

-The Subaru Impreza is offered as either a four-door sedan or a five-door hatchback, both of which come with standard all-wheel drive.
-It competes with cars like the Honda Civic and the Toyota Corolla.
-The Impreza is unique to its class, as it has a rugged reputation and performance-oriented WRX and STI versions.
-There’s also a taller Impreza model, the XV Crosstrek, and a hybrid version of that, too.
-All Imprezas use standard all-wheel drive and the brand’s renowned flat-four cylinder engine.
+The Subaru Impreza is available as either a four-door sedan or a five-door hatchback, both of which come with standard all-wheel drive.
+It competes with cars like the Toyota Corolla and Honda Civic.
+The Impreza is unique in its segment, as it has a rugged reputation and performance-oriented WRX and STI versions.
+There’s also the taller Impreza model, the XV Crosstrek, and a hybrid version of that, too.
+All Imprezas have standard all-wheel drive and the brand’s notorious flat-four cylinder engine.

 The Impreza derivatives are separately reviewed.
 But in brief, the XV Crosstrek is an Impreza hatchback that has been modified with higher ground clearance and some design differences that promise greater capability on muddy mountain trails, rough gravel roads, and the like (though we found those abilities come at the expense of handling and interior noise).
 Until a completely new, more flamboyantly styled 2014 WRX sedan is launched--based on the 2013 WRX Concept from the New York Auto Show--the two hot-rod derivatives, the Subaru WRX and STI, continue to use the previous-generation Impreza design as a base for high-performance models.

 In recent years, the Subaru Impreza has gained considerable sales in the highly competitive market for compact cars.
 Its standard all-wheel drive sets it apart, though it's still far below the volumes of the segment leaders, including the Honda Civic, Toyota Corolla, Ford Focus, and Chevrolet Cruze.